 "That sounds like a good plan."

-"Tsasiku, it might be dangerous down there, so I'm coming with you," insisted Siku's uncle, climbing into the water holding a bamboo spear.
+"Tsasiku, it might be dangerous down there, so I'm coming with you," insisted Siku's uncle, climbing into the water.

 Siku dived into the water with her uncle trailing behind her.
-As they disappeared into the dark blue void underneath them, the lights on the end of their ears and tails faded in brightness the deeper they got, until nothing but a very faint green glow could be seen from the surface.
+As they disappeared into the dark blue void beneath them, the green glow from their bioluminescent lights slowly faded from view.

-"Umm, how long can sea fuglans stay underwater?"
-Treke asked Talele, waiting anxiously for Siku to return.
+"How long can sea fuglans stay underwater?"
+Treke asked Talele, after what felt like forever in the span of around ten minutes.
 “Should I be worried?”

 "Don't worry," said Talele, "we sea fuglans can dive for a pretty long time without needing to come up for air."